shaileshsuthar675/Machine-Learning/Review Classifier/README.md

 # Review Classifier Usign Machine Learning

-Aim of this project is to retrieve the most possitive and most negative review with respect to any product..
+Aim of this project is to get the most possitive and most negative review with respect to any product..

 <p float='left'>
   <img src='https://i0.wp.com/thecleverprogrammer.com/wp-content/uploads/2020/05/Presentation1.png?w=1280&ssl=1' width=480>